 Referencing well-respected academic findings that suggest genetics and peer group are more important than parenting in determining life outcomes, he argues that schools are well placed to curate the peer-group experience.
-Successful schools in disadvantaged areas often work, he thinks, by creating the sense for pupils that they are part of develop habits that will serve them well in the long term.
+Successful schools in disadvantaged areas often work, he thinks, by creating the sense for pupils that they are part of a privileged "in-group" that values learning.
+The important thing is to help children develop habits that will serve them well in the long term.